Clip path

 Probation

-What is Onboarding?
+What is onboarding?

 Onboarding is the process of bringing new employees into a company.
 It’s about introducing them to the company culture, policies, and expectations.
+Good onboarding helps new hires feel welcome and equipped to do their jobs, which leads to higher retention and employee satisfaction.

-How to Successfully Onboard Talent in Sri Lanka
+How to successfully onboard talent in Sri Lanka

 To maintain smooth onboarding processes, companies can use an employer of record in Sri Lanka and follow these steps.